Retour au Menu Principal, Version française

 you may consul the web site of:

-The multiple use of fishing rods(10 in our region # 8) for ice fishing fits with the beginning of the winter season (December 20th or 21st depending of the years).
-Before this date, it is strictly prohibited to fish with more than 1 fishing rod, and the ticket is really expensive.
+The multiple use of fishing rods(10 rods in our region # 8, for other regions refer to the guide) for ice fishing begins on December 20th until March 31st.
+Out of this period, it is strictly prohibited to fish with more than 1 fishing rod, and the ticket is really expensive.

 So be careful.